Barathkalyan/Weather-forecast-App/README.md

 ### Deployment

-The website is deployed using vercel, a free source website hosting tool for static websites
+The website is deployed using vercel, a free source website hosting tool for static websites, with vercel